A method for sharing, distributing and building custom nodes from the pre-canned IBM or user defined nodes

 The IP.com Prior Art Database

 The disclosure describes a new approach to develop custom mediation logic, which enables the authors to develop logic using rich set of pre-canned IBM or third party nodes and exploit toolkit built-in features and existing technology such as WMB maps, XSLT, ESQL programming language with which he is most familiar.
 The author can easily convert existing, proven privately used subflows into reusable logic to be shared.
 The author can commercialize the intellectual property by distributing the reusable logic in an encrypted form, and ensure copyright compliance.
 The author can easily service the shared mediation logic as this appears black box to end users which cannot easily be modified.
+It also describes a new method of distributing the custom transformation logic, which enables users of the logic to install, update, roll back the logic using standard Eclipse Software Updater and to use the logic in the same way as the IBM-provided primitive nodes to be drag and drop from a flow editor palette.

 Page 01 of 5